Numerical modeling of collisional dynamics of Sr in an optical dipole trap: Energy Dependence of the Sr Elastic Collision Cross Section

+For a given sample temperature, there is a distribution of collision energies, and if the cross section is energy dependent, this would imply a distribution of cross sections.
+We treat this possibility, which is important for $^{88}$Sr collisions, by calculating an effective cross section, $\langle \sigma_{el}\rangle$, that can be used in our simulations.
+This quantity is an average of the true cross section over energy, and in principle it can vary with temperature.

-We assume that the evaporation process is sensitive to an average cross section in which the weighting is taken as the contribution of each collision energy to the total number of collisions per time in the sample.
-Using this weighting, the average collision energy for a given temperature $T$ is $2k_B T$, and for a given equilibrium temperature, the average cross section is given by
+To arrive at a value for $\langle \sigma_{el}\rangle$ from the theoretical $\sigma_{el}(E_{coll})$ for $^{88}$Sr \cite{mmp08} we assume that the evaporation rate can be described by an average of $\sigma_{el}(E_{coll})$ in which the weighting is proportional to the contribution of each collision energy to the total number of collisions per time in the sample.
+(Using this weighting, the average collision energy for a given temperature $T$ for an energy-independent cross section is $2k_B T$.)
+For a given equilibrium temperature, this average cross section is given by

-where $Z$ is calculated using Eq.\ \ref{equation:Z} and the theoretical energy dependence of $\sigma_{el}$ \cite{mmp08}.
+where $Z$ is calculated numerically using Eq.\ \ref{equation:Z} and the energy dependence of $\sigma_{el}$ that was determined from photoassociation data \cite{mmp08}.
 Contribution to $Z$ is not exactly equivalent to contribution to the evaporation rate, but this is a reasonable approximation in the spirit of \cite{thv04}.

-Fig.\ \ref{figure:Sr88 scattering length} shows variation of $\sigma_{el}(E_{coll})$ and $\langle\sigma_{el}\rangle$ for $^{88}$Sr as well as experimental data in which $\langle\sigma_{el}\rangle$ is extracted using the numerical model.
-The overall match of the magnitude of the cross section gives confidence in the numerical model.
+Figure\ \ref{figure:Sr88 scattering length} shows variation of $\sigma_{el}(E_{coll})$ and $\langle\sigma_{el}\rangle$ for $^{88}$Sr as well as experimental data in which the numerical model is used to determine the best-fit $\sigma_{el}$ in Eq.\ \ref{equation: Final equations 2}.
+The reasonable match of theory and experiment gives confidence in the numerical model in the low-$\eta$ regime.
 Error bars represent statistical variation.
 In addition, there is systematic uncertainty due to uncertainty in the trapping potential of typically a factor of two, but this becomes more of an issue for lower sample temperatures and shallower traps, which are more challenging to characterize and model due to the importance of gravity.
 The assumption of ergodicity may also be less valid at lower temperature because the elastic collision rate and $\eta$ become very small.